ratoru/ratoru/README.md

 # Hello there 🤝

-I love designing and building complex systems.
+I love building, devx, and keyboards.

 ## My work 👀